Variable platyfish

 The variable platyfish (Xiphophorus variatus), also known as variatus platy or variegated platy, is a species of freshwater fish in the family Poeciliidae of the order Cyprinodontiformes.
 A livebearer, it is native to southern Tamaulipas and northern Veracruz states in northeastern Mexico.
 Due to its prolific breeding, it is a popular fish in the aquarium trade, as are hybrids with other members of its genus, most notably the southern platyfish.

 Description

 The variable platyfish grows to a maximum overall length of 7.0 cm.
 In the wild, they are olive in colour with black marbling or spots on the side of the caudal peduncle.
 Large males show blackish blotches on the dorsal fin.
 Unlike some other members of the genus, X. variatus has no claw at the tip of the fifth anal fin ray.
 The fourth pectoral ray shows well-developed serrae (saw-like notches).
 They typically have 20 to 24 lateral scales, 10 to 12 dorsal rays and two rows of jaw teeth.
-Males exhibit a more pointed or "needle-like" anal fin whereas the female have a more triangular anal fin.
+Males exhibit a more pointed or "needle-like" anal fin, known as a gonopodium, whereas the female have a more triangular anal fin.